mjhm/cukelib/README.md

-#  Cucumber Service Lib -- A Starter Kit for API Testing in Cucumber
+#  Cucumber Service Library -- A Starter Kit for API Testing in Cucumber

-This is toolbox of Cucumber "steps" and "hooks" for testing API's in Cucumber.
-The intent is to get you started testing your API's right now, so the steps and hooks include:
+This is toolbox of Cucumber "services", "steps", and "hooks" for testing API's from Cucumber.
+The intent is to get you started testing your API's right now.
+Features include:

-1. Starting / Stopping multiple servers
+1. Starting multiple servers with automatic stopping and clean up
-2. HTTP server requests and responses
+2. HTTP server request and response steps
-3. Independent SQL database manipulation (via knex)
+3. SQL database manipulation
-4. Steps for running shell and testing scripts
+4. Shell script testing steps
 5. [Get/Set access to namespaced parameters](UNIVERSE.md)
+6. ... and much more

 All of these facilities are decoupled as much as possible, so you can take what you like and leave the rest.
 Contributions are of course welcome.